All Episodes

 I think we all know that.

-There are two fundamental things we can take from this Russian aggression in in Georgia over the weekend.
+There are two fundamental things we can take from this Russian aggression in Georgia over the weekend.

-You know, the this international body.
+You know, this international body.

 They knew that these international bodies weren't worth much.